FAQs (Frequently Asked Questions)

 Consultations with our doctors are by appointment only, however some days are less busy than others and it may be possible to offer you an appointment at very short notice, We cannot guarantee this but it is always worth a call to ask.
 If we can fit you in, we will.

-A standard appointment is 15 minutes and out of fairness to all our patients and to ensure that surgery runs on time, we do endeavour to confine each appointment to 10-15 minutes as we need to include time for writing notes and/or referral letters in addition to the time you are in consultation with the doctor, otherwise our GPs will still be doing paperwork at 9pm every evening at a cost to the quality of the next days service.
+A standard appointment is 15 minutes maximum.
+To be fair to all our patients and to ensure that surgery runs on time, we confine each appointment to 10-15 minutes as we need to include time for admin tasks in addition to the time you are in consultation with the doctor, otherwise our GPs will still be doing paperwork at 9pm every evening at a cost to the quality of the next day's service.

-However, this is not always possible and we ask that you be patient with us.
-Someday, you may be the patient requiring the extended consultation and we won't rush you out of the doctors room either.
+However, this is not always possible, and we ask that you be patient with us.
+Someday, you may be the patient requiring the extended consultation and we will not rush you out of the room either.

-Certain services such as travel vaccinations or multiple problems do require a longer appointment and our reception staff will advise you of this when you book your appointment.
-However, if you think that you simply require an extended consultation with the doctor please let reception know when you book your appointment and we will do our best to accomodate you.
+ertain services such as travel vaccinations or multiple problems do require a longer appointment and our reception staff will advise you of this when you book your appointment.
+However, if you think that you simply require an extended consultation with the doctor, please let reception know when you book your appointment and we will do our best to accommodate you.

 Please see our Fees page for details of our available appointment types and costs.

-We aim to fix people in one consultation, but occasionally mother nature has other plans.
-If your problem doesn't resolve as we hoped it would, or you are concerned for any other reason, please make an appointment for review with the doctor.
+We aim to fix people in one consultation, but occasionally nature has other plans.
+If your problem does not resolve as we hoped it would, or you are concerned for any other reason, please make an appointment for review with the doctor.
 Fees for review appointments can be found here.

 We try to run on time for everybody's benefit, so if we are running on schedule and you are running late, we may have no option but to reschedule your visit for another time.

-We understand that sometimes it's just not possible to make it to us for an appointment, but if you know that you will be late, we would appreciate a phone call in advance to let us know.
+We understand that sometimes it is just not possible to make it to us for an appointment, but if you know that you will be late, we would appreciate a phone call in advance to let us know.